OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Testing universal links on a static approach includes doing the following:

-- Checking the Associated Domains
+- Checking the Associated Domains entitlement
-- Retrieving the App Site Association File
+- Retrieving the Apple App Site Association file
-- Checking the Link Receiver Method
+- Checking the link receiver method
-- Checking the Data Handler Method
+- Checking the data handler method
-- Checking if the App is Calling Other App's Universal Links
+- Checking if the app is calling other app's universal links

-###### Checking the Associated Domains
+###### Checking the Associated Domains Entitlement

 Universal links require the developer to add the Associated Domains entitlement and include in it a list of the domains that the app supports.